Aimed at clinicians who wish to undertake PhD research training.

 The Clinical Research Training Fellowship programme

 Clinical research training fellows (CRTFs) will follow a three-year version of the CRUK CoL PhD training programme, which will provide a firm foundation for clinicians with a future academic career path in mind.
-Although based in their primary supervisor’s research group, fellows will have the opportunity to work across the centre, for example when accessing the Centre’s infrastructure cores, or carrying out short research placements.
+Based in their primary supervisor’s research group, fellows will have the opportunity to work across the centre, for example when accessing the Centre’s infrastructure cores, or carrying out short research placements.

 The three-year PhD training programme for clinicians will begin with an induction programme introducing fellows to the Centre, the training programme, their university of registration and to carrying out a PhD.
 Trainees will submit reports, give talks and meet with their thesis committees at specific points on the programme and be able to access a vast range of scientific and transferable skills training via the Centre partners and beyond.
 Early on in the programme, each trainee will work with their supervisors to develop a customised training plan, tailored to the trainee’s background and project requirements, that includes multi-disciplinary skills training and may include a short research placement(s) with other groups in the centre.